 Presidential Fantasy Football

-For the Presidential Inauguration we decided to draft our own presidential fantasy football team.
+In honor of President’s Day we decided to draft our own presidential fantasy football team.
 The rules were simple, every player had to have served as President (sorry Aaron Burr), and we needed to fill out a full offensive roster, including backups.
 We aren’t sure if this team could beat an NFL team, but we like our chances against the Bills.

 In a few decades we can revisit this list and fill out the defense, if we have had enough new commanders in chief by then.